RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/45-ROM.md

 <sup>1</sup> I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, [which is] your reasonable service.
 <sup>2</sup> And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what [is] that good, and acceptable, and perfect, will of God.
-<sup>3</sup> For I say, through the grace given unto me, to every man that is among you, not to think [of himself] more highly than he ought to think; but to think soberly , according as God hath dealt to every man the measure of faith.
+<sup>3</sup> For I say, through the grace given unto me, to every man that is among you, not to think [of himself] more highly than he ought to think; but to think soberly, according as God hath dealt to every man the measure of faith.
 <sup>4</sup> For as we have many members in one body, and all members have not the same office:
 <sup>5</sup> So we, [being] many, are one body in Christ, and every one members one of another.
 <sup>6</sup> Having then gifts differing according to the grace that is given to us, whether prophecy, [let us prophesy] according to the proportion of faith;